 A good goalkeeper can mean the difference between success and failure for a team.
 Here is a look at 10 of the best goalkeepers in the world.

-'Saint Iker,' as he is known at Real Madrid, has been his club's first-choice goalkeeper since he was a teenager, having come through the youth set-up.
-Casillas has often had the misfortune of having an inadequate defense in front of him as Real have focused assembling a fearsome attack, only to neglect the backline.
+'Saint Iker,' as he is known at Real Madrid, was dropped for much of the 2012-13 season by Jose Mourinho, but remains a club legend, having come through the youth system.
+Casillas has often had the misfortune of having an inadequate defense in front of him as Real have focused on assembling a fearsome attack, only to neglect the backline.
 But this simply meant he was able to showcase his skills to an even greater extent, bailing out his defense time and time again, putting his body on the line and making spectacular saves when the opposition looked odds-on to score.
 One of a kind.

 A World Cup winner in 2006, Buffon is considered by many observers as the best goalkeeper of the last decade alongside Casillas.
 The Juventus custodian has few weaknesses and remains the most expensive goalkeeper in the world following his 2001 move from Parma to Juve.
 Now well into his 30s, injuries may be taking their toll on Buffon, but he remains an important presence for club and country.